MeiyuTech/AET-App/public/Terms of Use.md

 Company: Refers to American Education and Translation Services (AET).
 User: Any individual or entity accessing or using the services provided by the Company.
 Services: Includes translation, credential evaluation, online application submissions, payment processing, file uploads, and any other services provided by AET.
-Website: Refers to the Company's website (https://app.americantranslationservice.com/) and all associated pages.
+Website: Refers to the Company's websites and all associated pages.

 Use of Services